 Food Safety Program

 At the heart of the LGMA is a set of food safety practices that are implemented on leafy greens farms and verified through government audit.
-Working with University and industry scientists, food safety experts, government officials, farmers, shippers and processors, the LGMA created this unique science-based food safety system to protect public health by reducing potential sources of contamination and establishes a culture of food safety on the farm.
+Working with University and industry scientists, food safety experts, government officials, farmers, shippers and processors, the leafy greens farming community created this unique science-based food safety system to protect public health by reducing potential sources of contamination and establishes a culture of food safety on the farm.

-The LGMA food safety practices, or Metrics, are updated periodically according to new science.
-The latest version of the Metrics can be found in the downloads section below.
+The LGMA Food Safety Standards, or Metrics, are updated periodically according to new science.

 The LGMA food safety program uses government audits and requires 100% compliance.
 The program was designed with a set of checks and balances to ensure leafy greens farmers do all they can to protect public health by establishing a culture of food safety on the farm.
 See the audit checklist in our resources section below.